Icosa-dev/DeutschC/README.md

 #include "deutsch.h"
 #include <stdio.h>

-ganze haupstachlich(ganze argc, zeichen* argv[]) {
+ganze haupstaechlich(ganze argc, zeichen* argv[]) {
     printf("Hallo Welt! \n");
-    zuruckkehren 0;
+    zurueckkehren 0;
 }
 ```

-I am not very good with german and initially just used alot of google translate for the translations.
+I am not very good with German and initially just used a lot of Google Translate for the translations.
 So if you think
 a keyword should be changed then open a problem or pull request. <3

 # DeutschC